quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 #### Using dotenv

 Should you wish to use `.env` file(s), you can use the [dotenv](https://www.npmjs.com/package/dotenv) package.
-The following is an example that passes env variables from the terminal down to your UI's app code:
+The following is an example that passes env variables from the `.env` file to your UI code:

 ```bash
 $ yarn add --dev dotenv